2018 Sri Maha Mariamman Temple riot: Attack on the firefighters

-The second riot also saw the serious injury of an emergency respondent, Muhammad Adib bin Mohd Kassim, who was a firefighter based at the Subang Jaya Fire Station.
-Adib was one of nine respondents to the second temple riot that was attacked when they arrived in the area in an attempt to put out the fire, and he was the only one to suffer injuries as a result of being beaten by a group of unknown rioters.
-His colleague, Mohd Hazim bin Mohd Rahimi accidentally left Adib in the riot area because Hazim himself said that he was also attacked by other rioters with sharp weapons and the fire brigade had to withdraw from the riot area.
+The second riot also resulted in the serious injury of an emergency responder, Muhammad Adib bin Mohd Kassim, a firefighter based at the Subang Jaya Fire Station.
+Adib was one of nine emergency responders who were attacked when they arrived at the scene to put out the fire.
+He was the only responder to suffer injuries, reportedly after being beaten by a group of unknown rioters.
+His colleague, Mohd Hazim bin Mohd Rahimi, accidentally left Adib in the riot area after Hazim was also attacked by other rioters armed with sharp weapons, forcing the fire brigade to withdraw from the area.
 A fire engine was also damaged by rioters.
-Although there were claims made that the firefighter was injured as a result of being hit by the fire engine, this allegation was later refuted by the Director General of the Fire and Rescue Station, Mohamad Hamdan Wahid.
+Although claims were made that the firefighter had been injured after being struck by the fire engine, the allegation was later refuted by the Director-General of the Fire and Rescue Department, Mohamad Hamdan Wahid.

-Initially, Adib was assisted by several Hindus present at the temple and was later sent to Ramsay Sime Darby Medical Center (also known as Subang Jaya Medical Center) for treatment.
-As a result of his deteriorating health, Adib was later transferred to the National Heart Institute (IJN) as he needed the use of an ECMO machine.
-While Minister of Housing and Local Government, Zuraida Kamaruddin visited the severely injured firefighter, she was reported to have said that Adib had been “beaten and trampled” causing ribs fracture and internal injuries.
-Health Minister, Dzulkefly Ahmad reported that Adib's health was improving while undergoing treatment.
-Adib was also visited by the Sultan of Kedah on 29 November 2018 because he is from Kedah.
+Initially, Adib was assisted by several Hindus present at the temple before being taken to Ramsay Sime Darby Medical Center (also known as Subang Jaya Medical Center) for treatment.
+As his condition deteriorated, Adib was transferred to the National Heart Institute (IJN), where he required the use of an ECMO machine.
+While Minister of Housing and Local Government Zuraida Kamaruddin visited the severely injured firefighter, she was reported to have said that Adib had been "beaten and trampled", causing rib fractures and internal injuries.
+Health Minister Dzulkefly Ahmad reported that Adib's condition was improving while he was undergoing treatment.
+Adib was also visited by the Sultan of Kedah on 29 November 2018 because he was from Kedah.

-Although Adib was initially reported to be recovering well, Adib eventually died of lung failure on the night of December 17 while still in intensive care at IJN.
-He was later buried at the As-Saadah Mosque Islamic cemetery in Kampung Tebengau, Kuala Kedah on 18 December 2018.
-His name and service number were then written on the Fallen Heroes' Bomba monument in Kuala Kubu Bharu, Selangor to commemorate the services and sacrifices of the deceased firefighter.
+Although Adib was initially reported to be recovering well, he eventually died of lung failure on the night of 17 December while still in intensive care at IJN.
+He was buried at the As-Saadah Mosque Islamic cemetery in Kampung Tebengau, Kuala Kedah, on 18 December 2018.
+His name and service number were subsequently inscribed on the Fallen Heroes Bomba monument in Kuala Kubu Bharu, Selangor, to commemorate the service and sacrifice of the deceased firefighter.